Irma Lerma Rangel: Career in politics

 In 1974, Rangel began her life in politics by running for, and winning, the chairmanship of the Kleberg County Democratic Party.
-But she had more ambitious goals and decided to run for a seat in the Texas House of Representatives.
-She gathered her girlhood friends, family, and a few newcomers to Kingsville and worked hard to win the seat that would make her the only Hispanic woman in the legislature.
+She had more ambitious goals and decided to run for a seat in the Texas House of Representatives.
+She ran for and won the seat that would make her the only Hispanic woman in the legislature.

+On January 11, 1977, Rangel was sworn in as a member of the Texas House of Representatives from the 49th district.
 In 1993, she closed her successful law practice in order to serve her district as a legislator full-time.
 Upon her death on March 17, 2003, the Mexican American Legislative Caucus of the Texas House issued a news release, which summarized her legislative career.
 In 1993, she secured $460 million for the South Texas Border Initiative.
 In the last legislative session, Representative Rangel passed a bill creating the first professional school in South Texas — Texas A&M Health Science Center - Irma Lerma Rangel College of Pharmacy.
 In 1995, Speaker Pete Laney appointed Rangel Chair of the Texas House Committee on Higher Education.

 As the first Mexican-American to head the committee, Rangel led the charge to ensure educational opportunities for all children.
 Rangel joint-authored and sponsored legislation creating the TEXAS Grant I and Grant II Programs, which have allocated millions of dollars in financial support to low-income students.
 In response to the Hopwood v.
 Texas decision, which ended affirmative action at all state colleges and universities, Rangel pioneered landmark legislation in 1997 (House Bill 588) which requires state colleges and universities to admit automatically all students who graduate in the top 10 percent of their high school class.

 In 1994, Rangel was inducted into the Texas Women's Hall of Fame.
 GEMS television named her Woman of the Year in 1997.
 In 1998, Rangel became the first Mexican American to receive the Mirabeau B. Lamar Medal from the Association of Texas Colleges and Universities.
-In 2003, the Mexican American Legislative Foundation Inc., sponsored the inaugural Moreno/Rangel Legislative Leadership Program to encourage the involvement of young Hispanics in the political process.
-Named for Representatives Rangel and Paul C. Moreno of El Paso, then the dean of the Texas House, the program provides undergraduate and graduate students from across Texas an opportunity to gain first-hand political experience working in the legislature.